-In order to make theological/ministerial education accessible for more leaders and emerging leaders in the Mennonite/Anabaptist tradition and other Christian traditions, a separate scholarship award process has been established for international (non U.S. and Canadian) students.
-International students will be compared to their international peers in determining award recipients.
+In order to make theological/ministerial education accessible for more leaders and emerging leaders in the Mennonite/Anabaptist tradition, a separate scholarship award process has been established for international students (those who are not from the U.S. or Canada).
+International students will be considered alongside their international peers in determining award recipients.

-Funding for the International Student Scholarship will come in part from the Virgil & Louise Claassen Endowment for International Students, the Ester Hodel Scholarship, the Ella Mae Lehman Memorial Scholarship for International Women, and the Louis L. Miller Scholarship.
-Special scholarships providing grants of up to 75 percent of tuition will be awarded to other international students meeting the award criteria as funds are available.
+Funding for the International Student Scholarship comes in part from the Virgil and Louise Claassen Endowment for International Students, the Ester Hodel Scholarship, the Ella Mae Lehman Memorial Scholarship for International Women and the Louis L. Miller Scholarship.
+Scholarships providing grants of up to 75 percent of tuition will be awarded to other international students meeting the award criteria as funds are available.

-- The award will be given to a student beginning his/her first year of study at AMBS in a Master’s program, providing a full-tuition grant for up to three years for a Master of Divinity degree and up to two and a half years for a Master of Arts degree.
+- The award will be given to a student beginning his or her first year of study at AMBS in a master’s program, providing a full-tuition grant for up to three years for a Master of Divinity degree and up to two and a half years for a Master of Arts degree.

-- Recipients will be from outside North America and be members in good standing of a Mennonite church in Mennonite World Conference or related Anabaptist group.
+- Recipients will be from outside of the U.S. or Canada and be members in good standing of a congregation affiliated with Mennonite World Conference or a related Anabaptist group.

 - The decision to grant an award will be based on four factors:

 - Previous academic performance, including a minimum GPA of at least 2.75 from all undergraduate work, based on information gained from transcripts and references.